Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Derivation of Power-Laws for Fluctuating Hydrodynamics on a Sphere

-Given the $\delta$-spatial correlation of the fluctuating velocity field each of these series diverges in the limit $t\rightarrow 0$ when the full infinite expansion is taken.
+We consider the autocorrelation of the fluid at a point Given the $\delta$-spatial correlation of the fluctuating velocity field each of these series diverges in the limit $t\rightarrow 0$ when the full infinite expansion is taken.
 In practice in techniques such as the Stochastic Immersed Boundary Methods~\cite{AtzbergerSIB2007} the fluctuating velocity field is spatially averaged to model the dynamics of immersed particles and microstructures.
 This would result in fluid-structure interactions over the surface only having effectively a responses to fluid fluctuations above some critical length-scale (below some degree $\ell_*$) which is related to the object's geometric size.
 We can obtain in practice a similar effect by working throughout with truncated series expansions with $\ell \leq \ell_* = 50$~\cite{AtzbergerVelCorr2006}.